Skip to content

 Network is unreliable.
 A POST /orders request might submit, time out before the response arrives, and get retried.
 Without idempotency, the retry creates a second order.
 With it, the retry returns the same response as the first.

 The kit ships an Idempotency-Key header convention.
-Callers send a fresh key with every request that mutates state; the kit caches the response (status + body) keyed on (tenant, route, key) for a configurable window.
+Callers send a fresh key with every request that mutates state; the kit caches the response (status + body) keyed on (tenant, key) for a configurable window.
 Duplicate requests within the window return the cached response without re-executing the handler.

 Opt an endpoint in